 I don’t know everything as I am not young anymore (young men assume they know everything, and until they change that perception they never mature), but the man I am going to narrate about was young, and he knew everything.
 He was born as the 4th child and the first male child of the family.
 There was a huge age gap between him and his sister and hence it was his sister who brought him up.
 The name of this person is Chandramouli, and he is my biological father.

 He never had a good relationship with his father and mother, as his parents did not approve his career choices and political leanings.
 I am not judgmental here, and I really appreciate his motives, he was in Jan Sangh and fought against the emergency imposed by Indira Gandhi.
 He was in to full time politics even as a student.
 This made his relationship with his parents and siblings a strained one.
 He was never interested in marriage and always wanted to be a bachelor.
 Despite being well educated he did not pursue a career and against the wishes of his parents he got himself immersed in politics.
 While all his siblings established good careers, he continued to be a social activist.

-It is at this point of time, he was forced by his elder sister to get married.
-So, he accepted and married a 20 year old girl who is a confused soul.
-With no settled job, and wife he was forced to pursue a life.
+It was at that point of time, he was forced by his elder sister to get married.
+He succumbed to the pressure and married a 20 year old girl who was a confused soul.
+They all lived as a joint family.

 “Men marry because they are tired; women because they are curious.
 End of the day both are disappointed.”
 This happened so quickly.
-Ten months after their marriage they had a kid (it is me) .
-When I was 2 months and 12 days old, my mother had a big fight with everyone in the house saying that she cannot take care of me.
-She said that she will die if she was forced to take care of the kid.
-She was successful in convincing my father and both left me as 2 month old baby with my Grand Mother, and left to Chennai (then it was Madras) to pursue their career.
+Ten months after their marriage they had a kid (me) .
+When I was 24 days old, my mother had a big argument with everyone in the house saying that she cannot take care of me.
+She added that she would die if she was forced to take care of me.
+She was successful in convincing my father and both left me (as a moth old baby) with my Grand Mother, and went to Chennai to pursue their career.